20wildmanj/18739-ctf-problem-dev-2/problem.md

 ## Learning Objective

-Showcasing how TOCTOU can actually be possible in the real world by mimicking an actual vulnerability in a modified version of mktemp
+A showcase of path traversal vulnerabilities and how relative paths can be abused to gain access to parts of a file system that were not intended to be accessible.
+Also using shell scripting to get the flag.

 ## Tags

 - ssh
 - bash
-- example
+- linux

 ## Attributes

 - author: Joey Wildman (jwildman)
 - organization: 18739
-- event: 18739 Problem Development 1
+- event: 18739 Problem Development 2